-Rescue and Arrest Operation after registering FIR

-FIR in Sex Trafficking Cases -

-- · FIR under Sec.
+Rescue and Arrest Operation after registering FIR Legal Framework on Rescue and Arrest Operation FIR in Sex Trafficking Cases -· FIR under Sec.
 154 (Information in cognizable cases) of Cr.
-PC upon information received from any source. - All offences under the ITPA, 1956 are cognizable offences under Sec.
-14 of the Act. - · Offence under Sec.
+PC upon information received from any source.
+Powers of Police and Magistrates All offences under the ITPA, 1956 are cognizable offences under ITPA, 1956 under Sec.
+14 of the Act. · Offence under Sec.
 370 of IPC is a cognizable offence.

-- All offences under Protection of Children From Sexual Offences Act (POCSO), 2012, are cognizable offences (with the exception of Sec.
-21 and 22). - · Therefore, for offences under ITPA, POCSO and Sec.
+- · All offences under Protection of Children from Sexual Offences Act (POCSO), 2012, are cognizable offences (with the exception of Sec.
+21 and 22). - Therefore, for offences under ITPA, POCSO and Sec.
 370 IPC the FIR will have to be mandatorily registered under Sec.
 154 of Cr.
 PC.